 The Board develops strategies, oversees financial and service performance, responds and adapts to challenges and opportunities, and ensures that Kyneton District Health meets regulatory and government policy requirements and standards.

-Highlights of our Board Meetings are available to view in the following table.
+Key points from Board Meetings over the last twelve months are available to view in the following table.

 Our Board members volunteer their time to bring a range of expertise and complementary skills to govern KDH.